 We need to ensure that the database will still run if one of the cluster nodes fails.
 Therefore each cluster node will need enough resources to run both databases.
 Each database requires four CPUs, so each cluster node must have 8 CPUs in order to run both databases in the event of a cluster node failure.
-Each database requires 7 GB of RAM so each cluster node must have at least 14 GB of RAM in order to run both databases in the event of a cluster node failure (our only option above 14GB or RAM is to put 16GB of RAM in each cluster node).
+Each database requires 7 GB of RAM so each cluster node must have at least 14 GB of RAM in order to run both databases in the event of a cluster node failure.